dracupid/nobone/readme.md

 # Help info
 nobone -h

+# Use it as a static file server for current directory.
+nobone

 # Use regex to filter the log info.
 # Print out all the log if it contains '.ejs'
 log_reg='.ejs' nobone

+# Use custom logic to start up.
+nobone app.js

 ```